bipinj08/Machine_Learning/README.md

 - **Description:** Implementation of the K-Nearest Neighbors (KNN) algorithm for predicting diabetes based on relevant health attributes.
 - **Files:**
   - `knn_diabetes.ipynb`: Jupyter Notebook with the KNN implementation.
-  - `diabetes_data.csv`: Dataset used for training and testing.
+  - `diabetes_prediction_dataset.csv`: Dataset used for training and testing.
 - **Usage:**
   - Refer to the Jupyter Notebook for a step-by-step walkthrough.